OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 types of data.
 The most common representation of data in KNIME are tables (similar to an excel sheet).
 Ports that accept tables are marked with a small triangle.
 For OpenMS nodes, we use a different port type, so called file ports, representing complete files.
 Those ports are marked by a small blue box.
 Filled blue boxes represent mandatory inputs and empty blue boxes optional inputs.
-The same holds for output ports, despite you can deactivate them in the configuration dialog (double-click on node) under the **OutputTypes** tab.
+The same holds for output ports, except that you can deactivate them in the configuration dialog (double-click on node) under the **OutputTypes** tab.
 After execution, deactivated ports will be marked with a red cross and downstream nodes will be inactive (not configurable).